 Every time November comes around, people get very excited.
 What is the reason behind all the excitement?
 That is actually the month of Thanksgiving.
 All people think about is the stuffing and mashed potatoes that will be made on that day for everyone to eat and make merry.
 What most of us do not know is that during the same month there is an equally important holiday, Veterans Day.
 This is a very important day in the United States of America where we honor the people who actually served the military (US Army, Marine Corps, Navy, Air Force and Coast Guard) in times of war or peace.
 Most people know that Veterans Day falls on November 11th normally, but there are some other historical and fun facts about this day that are unknown to many.
 Check out the nine awesome historic facts behind Veterans Day.

 Initially, Veterans Day was called Armistice Day.
-In 1954, the name was changed by President Eisenhower.
+In 1954, President Eisenhower changed the name.
 This particular day was created for the reason of commemorating the truce that was actually signed between Germany and the Allies.
 What was very special and unique about this agreement was that it was done on the 11th hour of the 11th day of the 11th month of 1918.
 The first Armistice Day was officially acknowledged on the 11th of November 1919.

 It is also very important to note that November 11th is a State and Federal holiday.
 Therefore, it carries the same weight if not more, just like any other Federal holiday.